-TSPSC Group-IV services notification released; register from December 23 onwards
+TSPSC Group 4 services notification released; register from December 23 onwards

 Telangana State Public Service Commission (TSPSC) has released the notification for Group-IV services (General Recruitment).
 Eligible candidates will be able to apply for the vacancies on the official website tspsc.gov.in from December 23, 2022, onwards.
 The last date to apply for the posts is January 12, 2023.

-The examination (objective type) is likely to be held in the month of April/May 2023.
+The TSPSC Group 4 examination (objective type) is likely to be held in the month of April/May 2023.
 The recruitment drive aims to fill up a total of 9,168 vacancies.

 “Detailed Notification with breakup of vacancies, age, scale of pay, Community, Educational qualifications and other detailed instructions will be available at Commission’s Website (https://www.tspsc.gov.in) from 23/12/2022,” reads the notification.

-Job Vacancy
+TSPSC Group 4 Job Vacancy

 - Agriculture and Co-Operation Department: 44